mromanelli9/mromanelli9/README.md

 [email](mailto:marco.romanelli@pm.me) •
 [CV](./CV_Marco_Romanelli.pdf)

+Versatile and motivated professional with a strong passion for continuous learning, both within and outside my professional sector.
-Professional background work in the engineering consulting industry and academic sector.
+Experienced in the engineering consulting industry and the academic sector.
-Experience with Python, JavaScript, Docker, Ansible, between others.
+Proficient in Python, JavaScript, Docker, and more.

+Passionate about applied machine learning, data privacy, cybersecurity, and cryptocurren- cies.
 Looking for remote work or open-source projects.

-Interests in applied machine learning, data privacy, cybersecurity and cryptocurrencies.

 #### Recent projects